JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/derived-data-types.md

 * A data structure (holds data).
 * A reference type (pass by "reference").
-* Must use _make_ to initialize reference type.
 * Composite types..

 Elements of different types and start with capital letter.
-Anything with a capital letter is exported.
+Anything with a capital letter is exported from package.

 ### BASIC FORMAT